 There is a chance that you could learn something about yourself that you did not want to know.
 For example, you may learn that you are predisposed to sadness, anger, or loneliness, or that you are likely to experience skin pigmentation or baldness.
+If you use our DNA match feature, you may also learn something about you or your family that might surprise you, including relatives that you may not know about.
 Since you share DNA with your blood relatives, what you learn about yourself could also affect them.
 You may want to discuss your options with a doctor, mental health professional or genetic counselor before or after you get your results.

 There is a risk that your genetic information could be used as a basis of discrimination.
 To address concerns regarding possible health insurance and employment discrimination, many countries (including the United States) have enacted laws to prohibit genetic discrimination in those circumstances.
 The laws may not protect against genetic discrimination in other circumstances such as when applying for life insurance, disability insurance, or long-term care insurance.
 You should talk to your physician or genetic counselor if you have concerns about genetic discrimination.

 We may need to share details about you with regulators and law enforcement.
 These details may include your Raw Data, Trait analysis, or other Personal Information.
 We will only share these details if we believe that the law or legal process requires us to do so.
 Please see our Privacy Statement for more details.

 Finally, there is a risk that we experience a security incident and, as a result, someone accesses your data and results without authorization.
 This information could allow someone to connect your Raw Data and other Personal Information back to you.
 We take steps to reduce the risk of security incidents.
 Please see our Privacy Statement for more details.